by Rebecca Holland

 I wasn’t expecting much from this tiny ski town, but it ended up being one of my favorite stops.
 It’s nestled between Lake Zell to the east and the Kitzbühel Alps to the west, so it’s picturesque no matter where you look.
 Like every place we visited, the town was decorated with twinkly lights, which looked even prettier with a fresh dusting of snow.

-We walked around (are you sensing a pattern?), determined to check out every single bar before deciding on one.
-Then my fingers started freezing and we had to stop.
+We walked around (are you sensing a pattern?), determined to check out every single bar before deciding on a ski bar in the center of town.

 The main reason to visit Zell am See is to ski.
-If you’re not doing that, you can eat, drink, and admire the lights and buildings that are the definition of charm, which is obviously what we did.
+If you’re not doing that, you can eat, drink, and admire the lights and buildings that are the definition of charm.

 Day 6 – Cortino d’Ampezzo, Bolzano – Falzarego Pass